vjlab/resources/about-our-hpc.md

 # About Our HPC

 ## Temporary Note from Admin
-*While I'm setting up everything, if you have a BEAST1 or RAxML run, do it twice: send it to the M3, and do it on our own HPC.
+*Our server is 90% nicely set up, but in the meantime, if you have a BEAST1 or RAxML run, do it twice: send it to the M3, and do it on our own HPC.
 This is because I've used M3 quite a bit for BEAST1 runs already, so I've already ironed out many the kinks with them about like getting beagle libraries to work, installing required peripheral software, etc. On the other hand, our server hasn't been field tested yet, so I expect many, many errors just to get an ordinary production run going.*

 *By doing runs on both M3 and our own server, I'll also get to compare which machine is faster.
 From my own tests (only 1 or 2 of them so far), our server's faster. :D*